HOW HURRICANE SEASON AFFECTS CARIBBEAN TOURISM

 Caribbean travelers heading elsewhere

 According to a Virtuoso survey of the luxury travel network’s members, 26 percent reported that their clients aren’t requesting Caribbean or Florida travel for up to six months.
-Instead, they say many travelers are shifting their plans to places like Mexico, Hawaii, Europe, Southern California, Central and South America.
+Instead, they say many travelers are shifting their plans to places like Mexico, Hawaii, Europe, Southern California, and Central and South America.
 Fifty seven percent of the advisors told their clients to avoid traveling to hurricane-prone areas altogether during the peak storm period from late August through late September.

 In September 2017, associate analyst in travel and tourism at GlobalData told Verdict:

 “Tourism in the entire Caribbean region is likely to be impacted by the hurricanes.
-Puerto Rico has been severely affected and hence few tourists are likely to visit the country if they were planning on going for a leisure holiday.
+Puerto Rico has been severely affected and hence, few tourists are likely to visit the country if they were planning on going for a leisure holiday.
 Expect numbers to fall sharply for the rest of 2017 and most of 2018 as the country recovers.
 Additionally, tourists may be put off visiting the region in monsoon season in the years to come, as weather is increasingly unpredictable.”

 The Devastating Financial Cost